Laravel-Backpack/docs/3.4/crud-fields.md

    'model' => "App\Models\Tag" // foreign key model
 ]
 ```

+<a name="select2"></a>
 ### select2 (1-n relationship)

-[/block]
-[Works just like the SELECT field, but prettier]

-Show a Select2 with the names of the connected entity and let the user select one of them.
+Works just like the SELECT field, but prettier.
+Shows a Select2 with the names of the connected entity and let the user select one of them.
 Your relationships should already be defined on your models.

 ```php